-Amendment To Be Germane
+Amendment to Be Germane

-92. No amendment to any bill, other than a bill stating legislative intent to make necessary statutory changes to implement the Budget Bill, whether reported by a committee or offered by a Member, is in order when the amendment relates to a different subject than, is intended to accomplish a different purpose than, or requires a title essentially different than, the original bill.
+92. An amendment to any bill, other than a bill stating legislative intent to make necessary statutory changes to implement the Budget Bill, whether reported by a committee or offered by a Member, is not in order when the amendment relates to a different subject than, is intended to accomplish a different purpose than, or requires a title essentially different than, the original bill.

-No motion or proposition on a subject different from that under consideration may be admitted as an amendment.
+A motion or proposition on a subject different from that under consideration may not be admitted as an amendment.

-No amendment is in order that changes the original number of any bill.
+An amendment is not in order that changes the original number of any bill.

-No Member may be added or deleted as an author or coauthor of a bill or resolution without his or her consent.
+A Member may not be added or deleted as an author or coauthor of a bill or resolution without his or her consent.